Please enjoy the following excerpt from Guided by Light: A Small-Town, Second Chance, 20th century mystery romance. Copyright 2021, Sophie Bartow

 “To tttalk to you.”

-“CCCome out, please.”
-His voice cracked on the last word, which was the only reason she considered his request.
+“Come out, please.”
+His voice cracked on the last word.
+The only reason she considered his request.

-“If I come out,” Terri shot back.
-“You have to stay across the room.”
+“Before I come out,” Terri retorted.
+“You need to move across the room.”

 “Okay.”